awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/spot_inturruption_handling.md

 def exit_gracefully(self, signum, frame): print("\nReceived {} signal".format(self.signals[signum]))
    if self.signals[signum] == 'SIGTERM':
      print("SIGTERM Signal Received because of EC2 Spot Interruption.
-Let's wrap up the work within 2 mins..")
+Let's wrap up the work within 2 minutes..")
 ```

-***Congratulations !!!*** you have successfully completed the section on *Using Spot Instances with Auto Scaling groups capacity providers*.
+***Congratulations!*** you have successfully completed the section on *Using Spot Instances with Auto Scaling groups capacity providers*.
 You may continue to **optional** section on how to save costs using ***Fargate Spot*** capacity providers.